amaurybsouza/portfolio/README.md

 ## Career Highlights🚀
 Welcome to my GitHub profile!
 Here, you'll find a collection of my personal projects and contributions that revolve around the fascinating world of DevOps and open source technologies.
 I'm thrilled to share my knowledge and experiences with fellow developers, enthusiasts, and learners like yourself.
-✔️ I was invited to participate into the [AWS Community Builders](https://aws.amazon.com/pt/developer/community/community-builders/) program for next season 2023/2024.
+  - ✔️I was invited to participate into the [AWS Community Builders](https://aws.amazon.com/pt/developer/community/community-builders/) program for next season 2023/2024.
   - 🏗️Recently I have been selected as a [HashiCorp Ambassador](https://www.credly.com/badges/fa9fb10e-5ca6-45a4-87d1-d5c110d05f97) within open source community for 2023!
   - Graduated in Systems Analysis at [Fatec Americana](https://www.fatec.edu.br/) and currently post-graduating degree in Solution Architecture at PUC Minas.
   - 📊Learning Solutions Architecture, expertise in IaC (Infrastructure as Code), LINUX operations and Cloud platforms (AWS/Azure).